 If you are a history buff, Berlin will entice you with treasures from over six thousand years ago at the Museum Island.
 The group of five museums on the Museum Island are a UNESCO world heritage site.

 The famous Brandenburg Gate – a symbol of peace and unity, Checkpoint Charlie – the crossing between West and East Berlin, and the Holocaust Memorial – the labyrinth of stone blocks dedicated to the departed Jews are some sights of important significance.

 First things first, join a free walking tour in Budapest.
 It’ll take you around the most important spots of the city and help you learn a lot about Budapest and Hungarians.

-Berlin is an epicenter of an underground and alternative culture.
-The best way to experience it is joining a walking tour.
+Berlin is an epicentre of underground and alternative culture.
+The best way to experience it is by joining a walking tour.
 Soak in the art, culture and creativity of diverse neighbourhoods in Berlin.

 The town is painted colourful with graffiti walls all around.
 Enjoy an evening at the Tiergarten in Berlin, popular for the Berlin zoo, open lawns and a beer garden.

 Food Options in Budapest versus Berlin